We solve the most complex requests

 Day 6: Deva – Vașcău – Sighiștel – Boga

 The Deva castle is beautiful even though today only its ruins can be seen on the top of the hill, guarding the valley of Mureș River.
 Climbing the hill to the former castle may seem tiresome but the reward will be a great panorama over the city.
 Among the ruins we listen to the legend connected to the building of the castle.

 Afterwards, we continue our itinerary north and we don’t stop until our hiking location, in the valley of the Sighiștel brook.
 The hike in the Sighiștel Canyon is approx. 5.5 km long, so the total length back and forth is approx. 11-12 km and it would take max.
 7 hours of hike.
-The tour is neither demanding, nor difficult mainly because there are no big differences of level.
+The tour is neither demanding, nor difficult mainly because there are no great differences in elevation.
 The Sighiștel Canyon is a very narrow gorge, surrounded by lush green forest covered cliffs.
 We need a pair of spare boots because we have to cross the Sighiștel brook many times.
 The canyon is also famous for its 26 caves and we enter a few (such as the Măgura cave).
 Afterwards, we have our regular picnic in the beautiful natural surroundings.
-Accommodation in a guesthouse in the village of Boga for two nights.
+Accommodation in a guest house in the village of Boga for two nights.